jisung-lee7/play-nextjs/README.md

 - App router’s catch-all segments and optional catch-all segments behave in the same way.
    - [Catch-all Segments](#catch-all-segments)
    - [Optional Catch-all Segments](#optional-catch-all-segments)
 <br><br>

+### Route groups
+- In the app directory, nested folders are normally mapped to URL paths.
+- However, you can mark a folder as a Route Group to prevent the folder from being included in the route's URL path.
+- This allows you to organize your route segments and project files into logical groups without affecting the URL path structure.
+- Route groups are useful for:
+   - Organizing routes into groups e.g. by site section, intent, or team.
+   - Enabling nested layouts in the same route segment level:
+      - Creating multiple nested layouts in the same segment, including multiple root layouts
+      - Adding a layout to a subset of routes in a common segment
+   - Adding a loading skeleton to specific route in a common segment
+- A route group can be created by wrapping a folder's name in parenthesis: `(folderName)`
+<br><br>